tau-OS/triage/Code_of_Conduct.md

 If you are subject to or witness unacceptable behavior from employees of Fyra Labs, or have any other concerns, please use the [External Human Resources Form](https://airtable.com/shrCMi4X3Xp3ITMJz)

-If you are subject to or witness unacceptable behavior from other members of the tauOS community, or have any other concerns, you should email [Fyra Labs Contact](mailto:contact@fyralabs.com).
+If you are subject to or witness unacceptable behavior from other members of this community, or have any other concerns, you should email [Fyra Labs Contact](mailto:contact@fyralabs.com).

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.